armon/hlld/README.md

 Usage
 -----

-Hlld can be configured using a file which is in INI format.
+hlld can be configured using a file which is in INI format.
 Here is an example configuration file:

 ::